codio-content/HTML_and_CSS_II-Margins_padding_and_the_box_model/.guides/content/Paddings-e5aa.md

 padding: <width> ;
 ```

-Where `<width>` is the size of the padding in the usual css units (px, %, em, ...).
+Where `<width>` is the size of the padding in the usual CSS units (px, %, em, ...).
 In this case the padding is the same on all the sides.

-You can see some examples on the left (code on top and preview at the bottom).
+You can see some examples on the left (code in the top pane and preview in the bottom one).
 For the sake of clarity, we made the padding visible by putting the content inside it with a red background.

 ## Padding with two values